Children’s centre volunteers offer one-to-one or group support with:

 Babies need to be touched in order to thrive.
 Massage gives parents the opportunity for positive touch which helps with bonding and attachment and building those early relationships.
 Massage also encourages early communication from parents towards their babies through using nursery rhymes during massage.
-Baby massage is something parents do ‘with’ their babies, not ‘to’ their babies which encourages parental awareness of their baby’s responses and needs.
+Baby massage is something parents do ‘with’ their babies, not ‘to’ their babies, and encourages parental awareness of their baby’s responses and needs.

 The programme will give parents/carers the knowledge to practise massage safely with their babies.
 They will also learn how to understand their baby’s non-verbal cues, when it is the best time to massage, oils to use, how affects babies stress, how they deal with stress, and how babies self-calm.

 Baby massage is a powerful form of communication that can strengthen the emotional bond between parent and child.
 Other benefits include: